 These spicy tuna rolls do keep quite well for a few days!
 Simply transfer them to a storage container and refrigerate for up to 3 days.

-I recommend taking the rolls out 1 hour before serving to give the rice time to soften.
-Keep the rolls in the container or covered to prevent the rice from drying.
+Before eating, take the rolls out 1 hour before serving to give the rice time to soften.
+Keep the rolls in the container or covered to prevent the rice from drying and away from direct sunlight.

 What To Serve With These Spicy Tuna Rolls